antgiant/Bing-Wallpaper/README.md

-Bing Wallpaper
+Multi Monitor Wallpaper Changer
 ==============

-Automatic download Bing wallpaper and set it as desktop background
+Set an image as a desktop background for specified monitor

 **Only for Windows 8 and above**